metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Connect-Computer.md

 ### -CimOptions

-Specify custom CIM session object to fine tune CIM sessions.
+Optionally specify custom CIM session options to fine tune CIM session.
-By default new blank CIM options object is made and set to use SSL if protocol is HTTPS
+By default new CIM options object is made and set to use SSL if protocol is HTTPS

 ```yaml
 Type: Microsoft.Management.Infrastructure.Options.CimSessionOptions